 They may perform many procedures, but that doesn't necessarily mean they are good.
-I've seen too many botched plastic surgeries when people come in to have Lymphatic Drainage.
+I've seen too many botched plastic surgeries when people come in for Lymphatic Drainage.
 Ask about the doctor's complication rates after surgery.
 Ask them about the favorable success rates they have.
 The more questions you ask, the better.

 6. Ask the surgeon if they will fix errors

 Will they fix anything if they botch it?
 Not that you would want them to, but ask anyway.
 Will they help with the travel cost or expenses?
 What about the surgical facility cost?
 You are traveling a long way to have your surgery performed, and if they mess it up, how will they compensate you?
-It's also a good idea to ask what common post-surgical issues can potentially happen and what to watch for.
+It's also good to ask what common post-surgical issues can happen and what to watch for.

 It would also be a good idea to purchase traveler's insurance.
 Many countries make you pay out of pocket for hospital visits even if you have medical insurance in the US.
 Most of the time, your insurance will reimburse you for hospital stays in other countries, but travelers' insurance is worth it if something goes awry.
 I purchase traveler's insurance every time I travel out of the country on vacation, just in case!

 Whatever decision you make for your surgical procedure, make sure it is your choice, and don't let others influence you.
 This is your journey.
-Trust your gut, and good luck!
+Trust your gut and good luck!